valancej/documentation/_general/integrations/pulumi.md

 COPY . .
 ```

-Once you have a image capable of executing Pulumi Compose commands, you will want to build that image via your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):
+Once you have an image capable of executing Pulumi Compose commands, you will want to build that image via your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):

 ```yaml
 app: